router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/asm-implementation/sample-delayed-execution-asm-contract.md

 }
 ```

-- The owner of the ASM contract can set the `delayPeriod`, which is the period that must pass before transactions can be executed on the destination contract once they have been validated on the Router chain.
+- The owner of the ASM contract can set the `delayPeriod`, which is the period that must pass before transactions can be executed on the destination contract once they have been validated on the Router Chain.

 ```javascript
   function setDelayPeriod(uint256 _delayPeriod) external {